COVID-19 and Travel POLICY

 Due to the current situation, we have adjusted our refund policy as follows:

-We take standards for hygiene and cleanliness very seriously and are taking additional steps to ensure the safety of our guests during their stay in the property.
+We take standards for hygiene and cleanliness very seriously and are taking additional steps to ensure the safety of our guests during their stay on the property.
 Daily, our team is working to ensure that they meet the latest guidance on hygiene and cleaning.
 Our health and safety measures are designed to address a broad spectrum of viruses, including COVID-19, and include everything from hand washing hygiene and cleaning product specifications to the guest rooms and common area cleaning procedures.